tseli0s/nvdialog/README.md

 | Ubuntu and derivatives | >14.04 |
 | Debian and derivatives | >Debian 6.0 |
 | Slackware Linux | Latest |

+## BSD systems
+Through the `gtk` backend almost all (recent enough) BSD systems with a graphical environment are supported.
+You must install the Gtk+ libraries appropriate for your system.
+It's also recommended (but not required) to use a desktop that supports Gtk well.
+XFCE and KDE are both verified to work nicely with FreeBSD.

+To ensure stability, support is still considered experimental.
+Although the implementation should work identically between platforms thanks to Gtk+ support, platform-specific configurations may change the expected output.
+Report any issues to the [Issues](https://github.com/tseli0s/nvdialog/issues/) page.

+A known issue is that CMake may struggle to find Gtk+ libraries when building the library.
+You should use `make` instead if you run into issues, written exactly for this purpose.
+You may not be able to configure the library as much with this build method though.

 ## Android
 Android support will not be implemented anytime soon (Nor iOS support).
 You are advised instead to use Android's `AlertDialog` class or your UI library, which would achieve the same effect, since you'd have to use Java in your application anyways.